How To Optimize Content For Today's Google Search

 How to Respond:

-• Optimize your content for local SEO—this includes making sure your Google Business Profile is up to date.
+• Optimize your content for local SEO, including making sure your Google Business Profile is up to date.

 • Use geo-targeted keywords and dynamic content that adapts to different audiences.